-'Now I'm a steward at Frampton Park Baptist Church and But two years ago, Ken I go there every Sunday.'
+'Now I'm a steward at Frampton Park Baptist Church and I go there every Sunday.'

 He credits the Bible study classes, run by the project's manager Sheona Alexander, as having made all the difference.

 'I read the Bible passages myself until I get the meaning,' he says.
 'I read about Noah.
 I loved that.
 It changed my world.